 - There are two children named Heinrich in the Colonization series, both carrying on the legacy of Heinrich Jager and the example he set.
 That these two children are the sons of both a Wehrmacht officer and Jewish militia leader Mordechai Anielewicz speaks to the quality of the man himself.

 - Adolf, the little brother of the German Heinrich.
-Although apparently he doesn't like the Nazi government because they want to take his mother for her Jewish roots.
+Although apparently he doesn't like the Nazi government because they would have killed his mother for having a Jewish great-grandparent.